🚚 FREE US SHIPPING ON ORDERS OVER $30 🚚

 Get comfortable!
 If you're a cuddler like me, then a huge soft body pillow is sure to please.
 My son likes a clean sleeping area.
 One pillow under his head and nothing else nearby.

 You probably know how you like to sleep.
 Get plenty of pillows to ensure that you can create any conceivable sleeping position.
-If you don't need a plethora of pillows, you can stow a few of them in a closet until they're needed again.
+If you don't need a plethora of pillows, you can stow a few of them in a closet until you need them again.

 Be sure that your head isn't propped up too high lest you have some neck pain the next morning.
 Nothing makes sailing harder than a bit of neck or back pain.